yousra291987/ChiCMaxima/README.md

  # Questions and contacts

- For FAQs, or for asking new questions, please see our forum:
+ For FAQs, or for asking new questions, please contact:

  yousra.ben-zouari@fmi.ch
  sexton@igbmc.fr